jparkington/Electric-Brew/src/README.md

 ### `dim_accounts`

-A centralized dimensional table that aggregates account-specific information, like service points, meter IDs, and location details.
+A centralized dimensional table that aggregates meter-specific information, like service points, meter IDs, and location details.
 It merges dimensions from various curated sources into a single table, enabling easier categorization and making the data more accessible for analysis.

 **Source**: Derived from the `meter_usage` and `locations` DataFrames
-**Location**: `./data/model/dim_accounts`
+**Location**: `./data/model/dim_meters`

 **Schema**:

   - `id` (**int**): A unique identifier starting at 1 for each row in the table, serving as a primary key.

-  - `account_number` (**str**): The unique identifier for each customer account, which serves as a foreign key to other transactional data.
+  - `meter_id` (**str**): The unique identifier for the meter that records energy consumption data.

   - `service_point_id` (**int**): A unique identifier for the physical location where energy consumption is measured.

-  - `meter_id` (**str**): The unique identifier for the meter that records energy consumption data.
+  - `account_number` (**str**): The unique identifier for each customer account, which can serve as a foreign key to other curated data.

   - `street` (**str**): The street address associated with the service point, providing a granular location detail.